When putting your home on the market, you’ll need to decide whether you’d like to sell it with one estate agent or through several agencies.

 The average estate agent fee in the UK is 1.18% + VAT (or 1.42%).

-With most estate agents now registering their properties on sites like Zoopla, it's become less necessary to register with multiple agents to gain exposure for yours.
+With most estate agents now registering their properties on sites like Zoopla, it's become less necessary to register with multiple agents to gain exposure.

 Make sure all of the key services are included in the fee when speaking with agents, including photos, floorplans, marketing and managed viewings.